mbloch/mapshaper/docs/development/frame-tool-design.md

 normalized extent width.
 Numeric bbox edits instead pad symmetrically to the fixed ratio unless a future anchor option says otherwise.

-During a drag, the readout updates live so the consequence is visible: cropping shows the page size changing, changing scale shows the percentage changing.
+During a drag, the readout updates live so the consequence is visible: with the scale fixed the output size changes, with the output fixed the percentage changes.

 ### Properties and resize controls